Acting for environmental sobriety

 Rehabilitation of the former sanatorium listed as a Historic Monument to create 228 housing units.

-of waste from our development activity is recovered
+of the waste from our Property Development business is recovered as a material

 100 %